...

 Real Estate

 Real estate is a property that consists of land and buildings.
-When you invest in real estate, you can either buy physical property (such as a house or an apartment) or buy shares of real estate investment trusts (REITs), which are companies that own and operate income-producing properties.
+When you invest in real estate, you can buy physical property (such as a house or an apartment) or buy shares of real estate investment trusts (REITs), which are companies that own and operate income-producing properties.

 Real estate can offer rental income, capital appreciation, tax benefits, and inflation protection.